Berkeley London and its origin

 - William Waldorf Astor, the 1st Viscount Astor and wealthiest man in the States at that time (1891-1893).
 He studied at Columbia Law School and called to the US bar in 1875.
 He was a wealthy attorney, businessman, newspaper publisher and politician. with the death of his father, William became the richest person in the States.
 That year he initiated to build the Waldorf Hotel in New York on the site of his former residence.
 His cousin Colonel John Jacob Astor IV built the adjoining Astoria Hotel in 1897 and the two hotels complex became the Waldorf-Astoria Hotel.
 It was sold in 2014 to a Chinese insurance company for USD 1.95 billion.
 Born in New York City, he moved with his family to England in 1891 and became a British citizen eight years later and was made a peer as Baron Astor in 1916 and Viscount Astor in 1917.

 - Archibald Primrose, 5th Earl of Rosebery, 1st Earl of Midlothian, United Kingdom Prime Minister from 1894 to 1895.
 He was born on 7th May 1847 in his parent’s house on Charles Street in Mayfair.
-His interest was mainly in sports, collector and a writer as well as a historian.
+His interest was mainly in sports, collector, and writer as well as a historian.

 The name of the Square, as well as Berkeley Street, comes from the former Berkeley House, named after the Gloucestershire based dynasty.

 One of the largest buildings houses Regus, an international serviced office company.
-They rent out offices on a short-let or temporarily basis as well as shared offices, hot desks, meeting rooms and business address.
+They rent out offices on a short-let or temporary basis as well as shared offices, hot desks, meeting rooms, and business addresses.
 On this address alone there are 869 companies listed.
 However, some of them are renting their own office spaces directly from the landlord.

 In the same building Richard Caring launched his latest restaurant venture called “Sexy Fish”.
 A modern Asian fusion restaurant.
 Nothing sexy about the name but it is one of the places to be seen with a long waiting list.
 Forget to get a table without reservation unless you are an A-lister!